Photo from Wikipedia.org

 Friday the 13th, Part VII: The New Blood - They throw a psychic girl into the mix, and tack on a ridiculous ending, which puts Jason into the same scenario as the end of the last movie--making this one irrelevant.
 On the plus side the tone of the first five movies is back.
 And for you gay fans out there, this one is known as FriGAY the 13th for the high number of gay actors in the movie. *

-Friday the 13th, Part VIII: Jason Takes Manhattan - The Friday feel is still there, but just barely, as Jason stows away on a cruise ship bound for New York.
+Friday the 13th, Part VIII: Jason Takes Manhattan - The tone is still there, as Jason stows away on a cruise ship bound for New York.
 Most of the action is on the boat, and there are some great scenes.
 But it feels like the series is running on fumes.
-Not very gory.
 And that ending.
 What the hell? *1/2

 Jason X - Tenth installment puts Jason in space, with no context to the rest of the storyline.
 Continuity-wise has no home, and is akin to a comic book "elseworlds" or "imaginary story."
 Has its fun parts, but utterly skippable.
-The cryogenic scene, though?
+But the cryogenic scene?
 Priceless. *1/2